 Use The Right Cleaning Methods

-You should never wash the hard anodized aluminum pots and pans using abrasive and scratchy sponges to avoid discoloration and damage.
+To avoid discoloration and damage, you should never wash the hard anodized aluminum pots and pans using abrasive and scratchy sponges.
 This information is indicated in the manuals from the manufacturers.
 That means no steel wool (which some people use) and no chlorine bleach.

 The recommended cleaners are warm water and regular soap.
 You’ll then scrub the pots and pans using something soft such as a dishcloth or dish sponge.